-Change of use - planning permission web page on the Planning Portal's website lists the various use classes and provides information on changes of use which require and don't require planning permission.
+Planning Portal's web page on change of use lists the various use classes and provides information on changes of use which require and don't require planning permission.

 It is important to realise that it is not possible to tell you over the phone when planning permission is required or not.

-If the work you propose to do requires planning permission please read advice before making an application.
+If the work you propose to do requires planning permission please read advice before making a planning application.